ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 [^1]: The California Department of Public Health maintains a dataset of [annual births by zip code](https://data.chhs.ca.gov/dataset/cdph_live-birth-by-zip-code).
 However, zip codes do not match with elementary school districts, so this data isn't very informative when predicting Transitional Kindergarten or Kindergarten enrollment.

+### Moving Decaying Averages Models

+A particular set of CSR models is the weighted moving average model that uses decaying weights.
+In these models, the weights decline by a set amount, either decided beforehand or calculated from observed data.[^2]

+The weighted average of historical survival rates is then calculated by multiplying each year's rate by its assigned weight, summing the results, and dividing by the total weight.
+This gives more influence to recent years when estimating the grade progression ratios used to project enrollment.

+A similar calculation can be applied to new enrollment grades using the weighted average year-to-year change instead of the survival rate.

+[^2]: This is what the enrollment projections in FCMAT's Projection Pro uses.
+In this model, weights decline by 1 for each historical year moving back from the base year, so the most recent historical year has a weight of 4, the year before that has a weight of 3, and so on.

 ## Regression and Structural Models

 More sophisticated prediction models attempt to explain the *why* behind enrollment changes by using multiple regression or structural equations.

-Regression models use the correlation between historical enrollment data alongside external variables to project future enrollment.
+Regression models use the correlation between historical enrollment data and external variables to project future enrollment.
 For example, a regression model might find that enrollment is correlated with local unemployment rates, and use projected unemployment rates to forecast enrollment.
-The CSR method can be seen as a special case of a regression model where the only predictor is the previous year's enrollment.
+The CSR method can be seen as a special case of a regression model where the only predictor is the previous year's enrollment.[^3]

 Structural equation models combine multiple regression equations to model more complex relationships between enrollment and various predictors, such as population growth, economic conditions, and policy changes.
 These models can capture feedback loops and interactions between variables, giving planners a richer picture of what drives enrollment shifts.

 One major benefit of using these more complex models is the ability to include external, new variables in the projections beyond historical enrollment data.
 Such external variables include population growth rates, per capita income, unemployment rates, and employment growth.

-## Approaches to Modeling School- and District-Level Projections

-Different computational approaches exist for modeling enrollment projections at the school and district levels, including top-down, bottom-up, and hybrid models.

-Top-down models start with a district-wide projection and then allocate students to individual schools based on historical percentages or current enrollment shares.

-Bottom-up models project each individual school's enrollment independently and then aggregate to reach a district total.

-Hybrid models project both independently and then reconcile the two sets of numbers, often through a series of "passes" to ensure the figures agree.

-These computational approaches give practitioners a starting framework, but judgment is still required to account for external shocks: charter school policy changes, district boundary shifts, or economic swings that trigger sudden migration.
+[^3]: Similarly, moving decaying averages models can be parametrized in a regression framework using observation weights.

 ## Limitations

 Existing enrollment projection models face several significant limitations, ranging from a heavy reliance on historical trends to difficulties in obtaining high-quality data for more complex models.

 ### Cohort-Survival Ratio (CSR) Weaknesses

 The primary drawback of the CSR method is its fundamental assumption that the future will not vary significantly from the past.
-While effective for stable districts, it cannot anticipate sudden shifts caused by economic factors, changes in district boundaries, or new promotion policies.
+While effective for stable districts, it cannot anticipate sudden shifts caused by economic factors, changes in district boundaries, or new promotion policies.[^4]

 CSR is notably less accurate for individual grades and schools than for district-wide totals.
 This is because of the compounding effect of small errors in grade-to-grade progression rates.
 Also, school-level projections are more sensitive to localized, yearly external shocks, which might lead to biased estimates when using historical averages.

 The CSR accuracy also declines sharply as the projection period extends beyond one year.
 This issue is like the *compounding error* problem in financial forecasting, where small, individual errors can lead to a significant divergence from actual outcomes.
 When yearly projections consistently favor one direction, like being too optimistic or pessimistic, it creates compounding errors where the projections can be off several percentage points from the eventual enrollment.
 Over time, this persistent bias can lead to systematic overestimation or underestimation of enrollment, which can have significant implications for resource allocation and planning.

 Finally, CSR models usually provide a single point estimate as the projection.
 While this might be sufficient for some planning purposes, it makes it difficult to account for expected external shocks or uncertainty in enrollment, leaving further guesswork for the policy maker to adjust the projection based on their knowledge of local trends and conditions.

+[^4]: This becomes a major issue because projections are really only useful in times of sudden shifts in enrollment.

+### Moving Decaying Average Models

+The main limitation of decaying weight models is that they still assume the recent past is the best guide to the future, and they weight it more heavily.
+When a district experiences a structural break (e.g., a school closure, a new housing development, a sudden boundary change), the most recent years may be the least representative of what comes next, and down-weighting older data makes that worse.[^5] The models also offer no built-in way to quantify how uncertain the projection is.
+A single weighted average produces a single point estimate, leaving planners without a sense of the range of plausible outcomes.

+[^5]: Sometimes, this can also be a strenght of these models.
+For example, enrollment rates were very volatile following school re-opening after COVID.
+Down-weighting these years isn't a bad idea after all.

 ### Regression and Structural Model Challenges